Common questions to ask about the medicines you are taking

 • The more you know about and understand your medicines, the more likely you are to take them safely.

-• When you are prescribed a new medicine, ask your doctor, nurse or pharmacist questions to help you understand the key things you need to know.
+• When you're prescribed a new medicine, ask your healthcare provider or pharmacist questions to help you understand the important things you need to know.

-• You may have lots of questions but here are a few examples to get you started.
+• You may already know what you want to ask but if not, here are a few examples to get you started.

 VIDEO: Understanding your medicines